 General Info • Process/Requirements • Excerpts • Schedule • Results • Frequently Asked Questions • School Music Policy

 Applicants: AYPO accepts musicians up to age 21 on strings, woodwinds, brass, percussion, harp, and piano.
 Applicant should have at least two years of experience on the instrument and be currently enrolled in private lessons, and be a participating member of his/her school music program.
 AYPO accepts applicants based on their musical ability without regard to gender, race, religion, disability, or income (full and partial financial aid available).
 Prior membership in AYPO does not guarantee continued membership; all musicians are required to audition each season.

-Application Deadline: Submit online by April 10, 2013.
-Applicant will be notified by email 10 days prior to the audition date as to the specific time for his/her audition as well as the location and directions.
+How To Apply: Complete the online application and submit with a non-refundable $45 fee by April 1, 2015.
+Applicants will be notified by email 10 days prior to the audition date (April 25, 2015) as to the specific time for his/her audition, as well as the location and directions.

-• American Youth Symphonic Orchestras (AYSO): AYSO is composed of advanced musicians who perform challenging repertoire of the highest caliber.
-Repertoire: standard symphonic literature.
+• American Youth Symphonic Orchestras (AYSO): Led by Conductor Carl J. Bianchi, AYSO is composed of advanced musicians who perform challenging repertoire of the highest caliber.

-• American Youth String Ensemble (AYSE): AYSE provides young string musicians their first exposure to ensemble playing at high levels of performance.
-Musicians focus on the relationship between the various string parts, accurate rhythm and tempi, tone color, and orchestral procedure.
-Repertoire: string orchestra works and arrangements of standard symphonic literature.
+• American Youth String Ensemble (AYSE): Led by Conductor Laura Cahn, AYSE provides young string musicians the opportunity to enhance their skills in ensemble playing, with a focus on the relationship between the various string parts, tone color, and musical expression.